Last Updated on June 27, 2022 by Laura Turner

-David C. Hilmers, MD, EE, MPH, is as assistant professor at Baylor College of Medicine in Houston, Texas, in the Department of Pediatrics and Internal Medicine, Section of Academic General Pediatrics.
+David C. Hilmers, MD, EE, MPH, is an assistant professor at Baylor College of Medicine in Houston, Texas, in the Department of Pediatrics and Internal Medicine, Section of Academic General Pediatrics.

-He attended Baylor College of Medicine, where he received his MD and served his residency in Internal Medicine and Pediatrics, and attended University of Texas-Houston School of Public Health, where he received his MPH.
+Hilmers attended Baylor College of Medicine, where he received his MD and served his residency in Internal Medicine and Pediatrics.
+He also attended the University of Texas-Houston School of Public Health, where he received his MPH.

 Hilmers is a fellow in the American Academy of Pediatrics and a member of the American College of Physicians.
 His research interests include international medicine, humanitarian relief and education, nutrition, tropical diseases, and aerospace medicine.